 No visit to Poland is complete without stuffing your face with all-of-the-above.
 I left Kraków feeling more pierogi than person…but I wouldn’t change a thing.
 Save this post of my favorite must-try dishes in Poland to make sure you experience the most of Kraków’s food scene!

-If you enjoyed this list of traditional food to try in Poland, make sure to check out my related posts…
+If you enjoyed this list of Polish cuisine you have to try when visiting Krakow, make sure to check out my related posts…

 As always, thanks for reading and if you enjoyed my blog make sure to follow my adventures on Instagram @madisonsfootsteps!